-With this single, Helen Shapiro became the youngest female number 1 artist.
+With this single, Helen Shapiro became the youngest number 1 artist, a record she held until 1972.
 Aged only 14, but blessed with a smoky, mature voice beyond her years, she enjoyed two chart-toppers in 1961.

 Helen Kate Shaipro had been born in London’s Bethnal Green on 28 September 1946, and her pre-fame years were spent growing up in Clapton.
 She was too poor to own a record player, but learnt to play the ukelele, and her unusually deep voice earned her the nickname ‘Foghorn’.
 A precocious talent, Shapiro became the singer of Susie and The Hula Hoops at the age of 10.
 Mark Feld was the group’s guitarist, still years away from changing his name to Marc Bolan.